tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : A message could not be decoded because some field was out of the specified range or the length of the message was incorrect.
-  This alert is used for errors where the message does not conform to the formal protocol syntax (e.g., a vector is specified as having the range <2..255> but is encoded as having 0 length, or a message which would extend past the length of data received).
+  This alert is used for errors where the message does not conform to the formal protocol syntax.
   This alert should never be observed in communication between proper implementations, except when messages were corrupted in the network.